 There is also silver lining to revisionary surgery; you can now make changes to anything you weren’t happy with in your old implants.

 Do you have a ruptured implant?
 Dr. Hubbard is experienced with the removal of older implants and implant revisionary surgeries.

-If you believe that larger, fuller, or perkier breasts would improve your quality of life, call Dr. Hubbard’s office for a free consultation.
+If you believe that larger, fuller, or perkier breasts would improve your quality of life, call Dr. Hubbard’s office for a consultation.
 He and all the staff of the Dallas Plastic Surgery Institute are friendly and professional, and will walk you through every step of the process.